winwiz1/crisp-react/README.md

 Q: Do dynamic imports negate the need to have multiple SPAs.<br/>
 A: It depends.
 These two are complimentary techniques.
 Obviously once a bundle grows larger, it starts affecting performance as its loading time increases.
 But the reverse is also true, having too many small bundles could result in more network round-trips and the bundle compression will become less efficient.
 It can also complicate attempts to scrutinise network traffic including requests for bundles.

-Q: The client project does not have .html file(s).
-How can I add my own HTML?<br/>
+Q: How can I add my own HTML including polyfills etc. to the generated .html files?<br/>
-A: You can add .html snippet file to the project and change the `HtmlWebpackPlugin` configuration in `webpack.config.js` to include the content of your snippet into the generated .html files.
-That's how you would include polyfills etc. Look for the [headHtmlSnippet](https://github.com/jaketrent/html-webpack-template) configuration setting (and the bodyHtmlSnippet setting), it accepts a name of .html file.
+A: Use react-helmet to add additional HTML tags to the `<head>` element and modify the existing ones.
+Alternatively use the `client\src\entrypoints\head-snippet.html` file.
+Its content is inserted into the `<head>` element.
+You can add a [bodyHtmlSnippet](https://github.com/jaketrent/html-webpack-template) by changing the `HtmlWebpackPlugin` configuration in `webpack.config.js` (search for `headHtmlSnippet` and add similar code).

 Q: How can I fix Typescript compilation errors?<br/>
 A: Note the Typescript version in `package.json`.
 Ensure the Typescript version shown at the VS Code status bar when .ts or .tsx file is opened is not lower.